italia/publiccode-crawler/README.md

 - default Kibana user and password are `kibana`
 - basic authentication token is generated with: `echo -n "user:password" | openssl base64 -base64`

-##### 4) rename docker/elasticsearch/config/searchguard/sg_internal_users.yml.example to
-docker/elasticsearch/config/searchguard/sg_internal_users.yml and inserti the correct password
+##### 4) rename docker/elasticsearch/config/searchguard/sg_internal_users.yml.example to docker/elasticsearch/config/searchguard/sg_internal_users.yml and insert the correct passwords

 ##### 5) rename config.toml.example to config.toml and fill the variables with your values